Broccoli Salad Recipe

 - Cheese – Parmesan cheese adds so much flavor to the mix, but you could use Parmesan Reggiano if you like.

 - Croutons – Croutons are optional, but what’s a Caesar salad without them.
 These Herb Croutons and Parmesan Croutons also work with this salad.

 - Salad Dressing – We use a light homemade Caesar Dressing without anchovies to toss the broccoli and kale with.

 - Seasoning – Freshly ground black pepper to taste

 How to Make Broccoli Kale Caesar Salad

-This Broccoli Kale Caesar Salad is so easy to make and comes together in about 15 minutes start-to-finish.
+This Broccoli Kale Salad is so easy to make and comes together in about 15 minutes start-to-finish.